tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 1300.00000 -0.73434817276E+00  0.82376351069E-03  0.25815978923E-03
 ```

 The `phonon_dispersion_relations` command calculates harmonic thermodynamic properties from the second-order force constants.
-First the phonons are calculated from the dynamical matrix and the free energy is directly evaluated.
+First the phonons are calculated from the dynamical matrix and the free energy is evaluated.
 Equations for entropy and heat capacity can be obtained by differenting the harmonic free energy expression.
 Walking through the output from TDEP we can see exactly what the code is doing.
 If you want even more detail the source code always contains the truth.

 We now have all we need to compute the TDEP free energy!
 The `oufile.free_energy` contains harmonic free energy (column 2) and the `outfile.U0` contains the temperature dependent estimate of $U_0$.
 To get the free energy with the second order correction, you just have to add the harmonic free energy in `outfile.free_energy` and the second order correction in `outfile.U0` (the second value).
 The `outfile.U0` will also contain high-order corrections, but since our reference free energy is from a harmonic system we can only use the harmonic correction for $U_0$.
 The resulting free energy will be in eV/atom.